-The Estuary Program wanted to be able to assess the safety of the bay waters for recreational contact.
+The Estuary Program's goal is to assess the safety of the bay shoreline waters for recreational contact.
 Since 2005, program volunteers sample monthly at eight bay shoreline sites and analyze the samples for the indicator bacteria enterococcus.
 The samples are collected using sterile technique and analyzed by volunteers at the Morro Bay-Cayucos Wastewater Treatment Plant lab using the IDEXX method.

 Specification Value

 Method IDEXX Enterolert

-Detection Range 2 to 24,260 MPN/100 mL
+Detection Range 10 to 24,190 MPN/100 mL

 Hold Time 24 hours

 Sample storage conditions 4°C in the dark